maga1029/WasteX/README.md

 This project also includes a Python function that converts geographic coordinates from degrees, minutes, and seconds to decimal degrees and calculates relative distances in latitude and longitude between a series of points and a reference coordinate.

+## Interface Structure

+The graphical interface consists of a Canvas displaying the base map with the geographic coordinates of the potential landfills.
+Buttons in the legend allow interaction with the points on the map, changing their colors based on their status.
+A "Calculate Optimal Location" button executes the algorithm to highlight the best landfills.

 ## Functionality